-A. The Quarterly Tasks Form is due with your quarterly financial report each quarter.
-This form identifies EMPG funded employees, the required training completed (or working towards completion), and the required amount of exercises during the agreement period.

-- B. Proposed Match Plan (Form 3) is due with the signed agreement and will be used to compare with the match portion of your close out report.
-If your proposed match plan changes an update should be provided.
+- A. The Quarterly Tasks Form is due with your quarterly financial report each quarter.
+This form identifies EMPG funded employees, the required training completed (or working towards completion), and the required amount of exercises during the agreement period. - B. Proposed Match Plan (Form 3) is due with the signed agreement and will be used to compare with the match portion of your close out report.
+If your proposed match plan changes an update shall be provided.
 Federal funds provided under this Agreement shall be matched by the Sub-Recipient dollar for dollar from non-federal funds.
 NOTE: If the amount is NOT EMPA or if the federal obligation exceeds EMPA then you need to identify the other non-federal match.
-In the space provided on the form, provide a narrative description on how you plan to meet the dollar for dollar for dollar for must be signed by the Chief Financial Officer or equal authority. - C. Mid-Year and End-of-Year summary progress reports are to be scheduled and reviewed by the Division's Regional Coordinator and submitted to the grant manager. - D. The final Close Out report is due sixty (60) days after termination of this Agreement.
+In the space provided on the form, provide a narrative description on how you plan to meet the dollar for dollar match requirement.
+The Proposed Match form must be signed by the Chief Financial Officer or equal authority. - C. The Quarterly Match Form (Form 3A) is due each quarter for Sub-Recipients using local funds to match the federal obligation.
+The Sub-Recipient must provide supporting documentation of matching funds (i.e. invoices, canceled checks, general ledger, earning statements, payroll registries, etc.).
+Cost-matching requirements are in accordance with 2 C.F.R.
+200.306.
+To meet matching requirements, the Sub-Recipient contributions must be verifiable, reasonable, allowable, allocable, and necessary under the grant program and must comply with all Federal requirements and regulations. - D. The final Close Out report is due sixty (60) days after termination of this Agreement.
 Federal funds provided under this agreement shall be matched by the Sub-Recipient dollar for dollar from non-federal funds.
 If the funds are being matched with EMPA and are less than the expended EMPA, no additional back-up/supporting documentation is needed.
-However, if your EMPG funds exceed EMPA, or if you are not using EMPA for match, the appropriate back-up/supporting documentation needs to be provided (i.e. general ledger with highlighted matching non-federal funds). - E. Programmatic Point of Contact:
+However, if your EMPG funds exceed EMPA, or if you are not using EMPA for match, the appropriate back-up/supporting documentation needs to be provided (i.e. invoices, canceled checks, general ledger, earning statements, payroll registries, etc.).

+E. Programmatic Point of Contact:

-Contractual Point of Contact Programmatic Point of Contact Joshua Bradt Karen Lyons FDEM FDEM 2555 Shumard Oak Blvd.
+Contractual Point of Contact Programmatic Point of Contact Kizzy K. Caban Karen Lyons FDEM FDEM 2555 Shumard Oak Blvd.
 2555 Shumard Oak Blvd.
-Tallahassee, FL 32399-2100 Tallahassee, FL 32399-2100 (850) 813-4348 (850) 815-4325 Joshua.bradt@em.myflorida.com Karen.lyons@em.myflorida.com
+Tallahassee, FL 32399-2100 Tallahassee, FL 32399-2100 (850) 815 -4348 (850) 8154325 kizzy.caban@em.myflorida.com karen.lyons@em.myflorida.com

-The Division shall determine eligibility of projects and approve changes in Scope of Work.
+- The Division shall determine eligibility of projects and approve changes in Scope of Work.
 The Division shall administer the financial processes.

-Attachment E

-JUSTIFICATION OF ADVANCE PAYMENT
+ATTACHMENT E JUSTIFICATION OF ADVANCE PAYMENT